Thomasb81/elkjs-svg/README.md

 elkjs-svg
 ===

+*NOTE: This is not tested with any advanced layouts.
+Please test and fix bugs as PR:s if you can!*

 A SVG generator for JSON graphs laid out with [elkjs](https://github.com/kieler/elkjs) that requires no further dependencies.
 ELK handles the conversion of ELK JSON to "layouted JSON".
 Elkjs-svg converts the layouted JSON to SVG.

 Usage